 In the erase-suspend-read mode, the system can also issue the autoselect command sequence.
 Refer to the Autoselect Mode and Autoselect Command Sequence sections for details.

 To resume the sector erase operation, the system must write the Erase Resume command.
-The address of the erase-suspended sector is required when writing this command.
 Further writes of the Resume command are ignored.
 Another Erase Suspend command can be written after the chip has resumed erasing.